 Dr. Saber’s extensive training, board certification, and experience as a noted reconstructive surgeon serve as an assurance that her approach to surgery is ethical, safe, and effective.

-Dr. Sepideh Saber, MD, FACS brings years of experience and a more sensitive, female perspective for patients of all ages, genders, and orientations.
+Dr. Sepideh Saber, MD, FACS, brings years of experience and a more sensitive, female perspective for patients of all ages, genders, and orientations.
 Patients from all walks of life have praised not only their outcomes but her caring, thoughtful approach to all types of appearance and health-related matters.

 Dr. Saber graduated from Stanford University’s world-renowned medical school and did her reconstructive and plastic surgery residency at the University of Southern California (USC).
 She completed her fellowship at New York University (NYU) in the extremely challenging and delicate areas of hand surgery and microsurgery.